-While I appreciate the DSM, the diagnostic manual missed two categories of bipolar disorder that are particularly relevant to treatment.
+While I appreciate the DSM, the diagnostic manual missed 2 categories of bipolar disorder that are particularly relevant to treatment.
 They are classic and atypical bipolar.

-In classic bipolar disorder the hypo/manic and depressive symptoms are clearly separated, without much overlap between them.
-These patients are particularly responsive to lithium, so much so that Terrence Ketter suggested calling it Cade’s disease, in homage to the Australian psychiatrist who discovered lithium.1 Other signs of classic bipolar disorder are listed in the Table.
+In classic bipolar disorder, hypo/manic and depressive symptoms are clearly separated, without much overlap.
+Affected patients are so responsive to lithium that Terrence Ketter proposed calling their disorder Cade’s disease, in homage to the Australian psychiatrist who discovered lithium.1 Other signs of classic bipolar disorder are listed in the Table.
 Patients need not have all these signs, but lithium is a good option if these features predominate.2

 The alternative form of bipolar doesn’t have an official name, but a textbook on the subject called it atypical bipolar, after the DSM-III term for other specified bipolar.3 I’ll revive that wording here, though I also intend to clarify its definition a bit.

-The atypical and classic forms have opposite features (see Table ).6-8 The atypical form is often missed in practice but—ironically—it is more common than the textbook case of classic bipolar.
+The atypical and classic forms have opposite features (see Table).6,7,8 The atypical form is often missed in practice but—ironically— it is more common than the textbook case of classic bipolar.
 Even Emil Kraepelin, who wrote the original textbook on manic depression, noted the high frequency of these atypical forms and complained that his colleagues were more interested in “pure forms” of the illness.8

 1. Ghaemi SN, Ko JY, Goodwin FK.
 “Cade’s disease” and beyond: misdiagnosis, antidepressant use, and a proposed definition for bipolar spectrum disorder.
 Can J Psychiatry.
 2002;47:125–134.